Careers

 How does the recruiting process work?

 Once you have successfully applied through the beaconct.org website, you will receive an email notification to inform you that you have applied successfully.
-If your education and experience are consistent with our current employment needs, a representative from our recruitment department will contact you to discuss the position further and to arrange an interview in our office, located in Cromwell.
+If your education and experience are consistent with our current employment needs, a representative from our recruitment department will contact you to discuss the position further.

 What are next steps?